Q: I’m in my second trimester and my nipples are leaking fluid. Is this normal?

 A: Yes.
-As early as 16 weeks gestation, your body starts to produce colostrum; this is the earliest form of breast milk, and it’s brimming with anti-infective properties to protect your baby right from birth.
+As early as 16 weeks pregnant, your body starts to produce colostrum; this is the earliest form of breast milk, and it’s brimming with anti-infective properties to protect your baby right from birth.
 Some women do leak small amounts during pregnancy, but it’s not something you should worry about.
 “There’s not a finite amount of colostrum,” says Nancy Wight, M.D., a board-certified lactation consultant, neonatologist and director of lactation services at Sharp Mary Birch hospital for Women & Newborns in San Diego.
 “Your body will continue to produce it after your baby is born.”

 A: Common wisdom used to be that breasts of any size are capable of producing ample milk.
 But research shows that, while that’s mostly true, certain breasts may have problems—particularly if they don’t enlarge much during pregnancy, as ample growth typically indicates that the milk ducts and glands are multiplying and growing.
 “Most women, even those with small breasts, will notice significant breast enlargement during pregnancy and have no problems nursing,” says Neifert.